Petrocorii: Etymology

 They are named as Petrocorii by Caesar (mid-1st c.
 BC), Petrokórioi (Πετροκόριοι) by Strabo (early 1st c.
 AD) and Ptolemy (2nd c.
 AD), Petrocori by Pliny (mid-1st c.
 AD), and as Petrogorii by Sidonius Apollinaris (5th c.
 AD).

 The Gaulish ethnonym Petrocorii means 'four armies', or 'four troops'.
 It derives from the Gaulish stem petru- ('four') attached to corios ('army'), after a Gallic custom of including numbers in tribal names (e.g. Vo-contii, Vo-corii, Tri-corii, Suess-iones).
-Their name may indicate a relatively recent formation emerging from the union of fragmented small ethnic groups.

-The word corios derives from Proto-Celtic *koryos ('troop, tribe'; cf. Middle Welsh cordd 'tribe, clan'; Mid.
+(Note: The word corios derives from Proto-Celtic *koryos ('troop, tribe'; cf. Middle Welsh cordd 'tribe, clan'; Mid.
 Ir. cuire), itself from Proto-Indo-European *kóryos, meaning 'army, people under arms'.
 The root is also found in other Gaulish tribal names such as the Tri-corii or the Corio-solites.
-The root petru- stems from Proto-Celtic *kʷetwór- ('four'; cf. OIr. cetheoir, OW. and OBret. petguar).
+The stem petru- stems from Proto-Celtic *kʷetwór- ('four'; cf. OIr. cetheoir, OW. and OBret. petguar).)
+Their name may indicate a relatively recent formation emerging from the union of fragmented small ethnic groups.

 The city of Périgueux, attested ca. 400 AD as civitas Petrocoriorum ('civitas of the Petrocorii'; Petrecors in the 8th c., Periguhès in 1466), and the Périgord region, attested in the 7th c.
 AD as pagum Petrocorecum ('pagus of the Petrocorii'; Petragoricus in 781, Peiregore in the 12th c.), are named after the Gallic tribe.